 Main attractions of the park are explored, including:

 - Japanese Tea Garden

 While every tour makes numerous stops for photo-taking, keep in mind that you will not gain entry to the museums and attractions that you pass along the way.

-The Segway Tours begin in the paved area located directly behind the Spreckels Temple of Music (the band shell) in the Music Concourse arena.
-The training lot is across the street from the Japanese Tea Garden.
-You will not see the training area until you are behind the stage.
+Segway tours begin in the paved area located directly behind the Spreckels Temple of Music (the Band Shell) in the Music Concourse arena.
+The training lot is situated across the street from the Japanese Tea Garden.

 Please note that parking is not available at the training location.
 However, you can use the paid underground garage parking at the Music Concourse Garage located between de Young Museum and the California Academy of Sciences.
 Free parking is also available on adjacent streets, but tends to fill up quickly during the weekends.

 Electric Tour Company Segway Tours Contact Details